pyeventsourcing/eventsourcing/docs/topics/process.rst

 the design of the "process application" class.
 Process application classes can be composed into a pipeline expression.
 A system of process applications can be defined as a set of pipeline expressions.
-Such a system can be easily run in different ways on different infrastructure.
+Such a system can be run in various ways using various infrastructure, with identical resulting behaviour.

 Rather than seeking reliability in mathematics (e.g.
 `CSP <https://en.wikipedia.org/wiki/Communicating_sequential_processes>`__)